Find Grad Schools

 21 Yearly Graduations

 The 10th most popular school in the country for human services majors who are seeking their master's degree is Concordia University, Saint Paul.
 Each year, around 5,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $23,900 per year, while in-state graduate students, on average, pay $8,550 per year.
-During the 2020-2021 academic year, 21 people received their master's degree in human services from Concordia University, Saint Paul.
-Around 48% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $24,400 per year, while in-state graduate students, on average, pay $8,550 per year.
+During the most recent year for which we have data, 21 people received their master's degree in human services from Concordia University, Saint Paul.
+Of these students, 93% were women and 13% were members of underrepresented racial-ethnic groups.

 17 Yearly Graduations